From The Archives!

 Back in 2018, Nunn Design was featured on the Design*Sponge Blog.
 If you didn’t have a chance to read it, we hope that you will enjoy reading about it now.

 How would you describe your business and what you do?

 Nunn Design is a supplier of jewelry findings for creative makers.
 We sell primarily wholesale to business owners all over the world.
-We design, manufacture and source jewelry components that are manufactured in the USA, and then teach a variety of techniques that allow creative people to make jewelry that is unique to their brand.
+We design, manufacture and source jewelry components that are cast and plated in the USA with imported lead-free pewter and precious metals, and then teach a variety of techniques that allow creative people to make jewelry that is unique to their brand.